restatedev/documentation/docs/references/errors.md

 ## RT0001

-The invocation response stream was aborted due to the timeout configured in `worker.invoker.response_abort_timeout`.
+The invocation response stream was aborted due to the timeout configured in `worker.invoker.abort_timeout`.
 This timeout is fired when Restate has an open invocation, and it's waiting only for response messages, but no message is seen for the configured time.

 Suggestions: